UVeye snaps up $31M for its hyper-detailed, AI-based drive-thru vehicle-scanning platform – TechCrunch

 UVeye said that Toyota Tsusho (a member of the Toyota Group that provides a number of car-related services such as exporting, alongside non-automotive interests) will be using its technology in used car centers and the wider automotive trading market.
 Volvo will be rolling UVeye out in its factories, dealerships and for aftermarket support — or “whole lifecycle” management, in the words of Hever.
 And W. R. Berkeley, an insurance company, has been working on business models incorporating the use of UVeye’s scanning technology to help with registrations and subsequent claims, as well as those security applications.

-This funding is the first significant money that the startup has raised and brings the total raised by UVeye to about $35 million, with previous investors including two more strategic partners, Daimler and Skoda.
+This funding is the first significant money that the startup has raised and brings the total raised by UVeye to about $35 million.
+Its strategic partners include Daimler and Skoda.
 (Impressive to note the traction so far, in fact, on so little capital.)

 “Premium quality standards are at the core of the Volvo brand and we are intrigued by the possibilities that UVeye’s technology offers,” Zaki Fasihuddin, CEO of the Volvo Cars Tech Fund said in a statement.
 “This type of advanced scanning technology could allow us to take the next step in quality.”